 Some people were lucky enough to wake up to the sounds of the bombing.
 However, a girl (fictional) named Rosaleem and her father died an instant after the airstrikes were launched.
 The song ‘Orphans’ is dedicated to all the Damascene who lost their parents at a very early age and are now forced to figure out the pain of life all by themselves.
 People don’t understand the fact that such a political action can generate a hateful orphan child to grow into a terrorist for s/he has no other way to feed themselves.

 Orphans Lyrics Meaning

 Let’s dissect the meaning behind the lyrics of the song “Orphans” by Coldplay section-wise.

 In the lyrics for the first verse of “Orphans” by Coldplay, a fictional girl named ‘Rosaleem’ has been introduced.
 Her moon-like eyes had to wake up on the wrath of the silver screen of an explosion.
 The death was certain.
 Her soul traveled up and up but no one really knows where it goes.
-For what we know is, an innocent girl has died in the name of protecting International norms of the usage of chemical weapons.
+From what we know, an innocent girl has died in the name of protecting International norms regarding the usage of chemical weapons.